-When you half-press the shutter button on your DSLR and you get that little focus beep, things might not be quite as perfect as you think.
+When you half-press the shutter button on your DSLR or mirrorless camera and you get that little focus beep, things might not be quite as perfect as you think.

-Did you know you can adjust the autofocus on your DSLR?
+Did you know you can adjust the autofocus on your camera?

 Canon AF Microadjustment

 Nikon AF Fine Tune

 The setting is just a number… but how do you pick it?
 There are many different interacting components of the AF system, and you can’t reliably pick the correct value without checking and rechecking your settings.

 And here’s where FoCal comes into the picture – it takes all the guesswork out of the calibration.
 It shoots, validates, analyses, checks, adjusts… all this complexity is hidden away (unless you choose to see it), so it’s just a simple operation to get the best from your camera and lenses.